Public and private archives

 A fully searchable index to the will calendar entries for the three District Probate Registries of Armagh, Belfast and Londonderry, for 1885-1943 is available on the PRONI website.
-PRONI holds original wills and grants of letters of administration for deceased persons in Northern Ireland from 1900 to 2004.
+PRONI holds original wills and grants of letters of administration for deceased people in Northern Ireland from 1900 to 2004.

 The business records held in PRONI range from the archives of the large industries that have made Northern Ireland famous - linen, engineering, shipbuilding - to smaller businesses such as bakeries and flour mills.
 They provide information on customers, suppliers, employees, directors and shareholders.
 Wage books give information on employees’ names, hours worked, and wage rates.